 The potato holiday

+Potatoes constitute a vital part of Norwegian cuisine and culture.
 During fall, farmers harvest their crops, including tons and tons of potatoes.
-After WWII, most school children in Norway got a week off school to help the neighboring farm collecting potatoes from the fields.
+Most school children in Norway got a week off school to help collecting potatoes from the fields.
 Some farmers didn’t even have tractors, so a horse would walk the fields dragging a potato collector device.
 Potatoes would spring up from the ground, and children would rush to pick them up.

 Andre liknende nyheter

 As the last of the leaves shiver their way off of their branches and the clocks hop, skip and jump backwards, I wonder how I am going to survive anoth…

 The NRK Telethon is the largest information campaign and fundraising event in Norway.
 Every autumn this nationwide charity campaign raises money for a…

 Nine of ten jobs were in the public sector

 During the past twelve years, over 90% of all new jobs created in Rogaland have been in the public sector.